jayakumarravi1991/react-practice-project-2025/vite-project/README.md

 # React Learnings and Topics
+## React
+1. React projects comes with a build process that transforms JSX code(behing the scene by development server) to code that does work in browsers.
+2. In React we write code in decalarative way.
+You define the target HTML structure & UI - not the steps to get there!
+## Component Functions or React Components
+Component is just a regular javascript function.
+React to recognize the javascript function as component and used as component, it's a component functions or javascript function must follow two important rules:
+1. The function name must start with an uppercase character.
+Multi-word names should be written in PascalCase(e.g "MyHeader").
+2. The function must return a **value** that can be **rendered**(displayed on screen) by React.
+It has to return "Renderable Content".
+    - In most cases: Returns JSX also allwed: string, number, boolean, null, array of allowed values.
+### JSX
+- JavaScript Syntax eXtension.
+It is used to describe & Create HTML elements by writing HTML markup code inside of Javascript file in a declarative way.
+- Browsers do not support JSX syntax.
+### Build-in Components vs Custom Components
+1. Build-in Components
+   - Name starts with a **lowercase** character
+   - only **valid, offically** defined HTML elements are allowed
+   - Are **renderes as DOM Nodes** by React
+2. Custom Components
+   - Name starts with **uppercase character**
+   - **Defined by you**, "Wraps" built-in or other custom components.
+   - React **"traverses"** the component tree until it has only built-in components left
 ### Component instances work in isolation
 When we reuse component multiple time they work separately or alone without impacting the other instances of same component.
 All instances uses same logic of component but each instances work in isolation.
 ### User input and two way binding